-- 3-75 (1) In this rule, "records" means the records referred to in Rules 3-67 to 3-71. - (2) A lawyer must keep his or her records for as long as the records apply to money held as trust funds or to valuables held in trust for a client and for at least 10 years from the final accounting transaction or disposition of valuables. - (3) A lawyer must keep his or her records, other than electronic records, at his or her chief place of practice in British Columbia for at least 3 years from the final accounting transaction or disposition of valuables.
+- 3-75 (1) In this rule, "records" means the records referred to in Rules 3-67 to 3-71. - (2) A lawyer must keep all records for as long as the records apply to money held as trust funds or to valuables held in trust for a client and for at least 10 years from the final accounting transaction or disposition of valuables. - (3) A lawyer must keep records, other than electronic records, at the lawyer's chief place of practice in British Columbia for at least 3 years from the final accounting transaction or disposition of valuables.